Are there any other Content Mills like Textbroker?

 One of the important differences with iWriter is clients can, and often do, ask for one hour turnaround time.

-However, that course currently costs $199 and with the low pay, it would take you a long time to recuperate the investment.
+However, that course currently costs $199 and with the low pay, it would take you a long time to recuperate that investment.

-The whole idea of Fiverr is to offer writing and other services for a small price, which is technically the definition of a content mill.
+But with Fiverr, the idea is to offer writing, (and many other services) for a small price, which is technically what a content mill does as well.

 It’s been said that people who have a video of themselves discussing their particular service, have a far greater chance of success.